 - May have been hidden from you for decades

 All of these realisations are devastating to a spouse, and it can also make you feel like you are stuck.
 You are not stuck.
 Marriage is not a dead weight, and you don’t have to wait until your spouse has nowhere to go but up.
 It’s your responsibility to handle your own emotions, here, and you need to remember that while you are married, you don’t have to enable the behaviour.
 Your part in this marriage is through sickness and health, but it is also to refuse to allow self-destruction on your watch.
 Of course, you are not your spouse’s keeper, but where possible, you should try to talk to your husband.
-You may be wondering when is it time to leave an alcoholic husband, but before you get that far, finding support and help first is essential.
-This is where it could be time for an intervention, and this is not something you should handle alone.

-How to Stage an Intervention
+How to Help an Addicted Husband: Staging an Intervention

 Planning a meeting between your husband and a circle of friends who care may not always be easy, but it’s the best thing to do to stage an intervention.
 You need to speak to a residential rehab or treatment centre so that you have a backup ready in case your husband agrees to have addiction treatment.
 Interventions are usually organised without the knowledge of your husband, and a rehab programme may not be what they initially have in mind afterwards.
 Intervention meetings need to take place somewhere that your husband can relax.